pinecoding/scrappydox/README.txt

     "Child" and "Load" commands can include a title modifier as a subbullet that begins with a dash.
-For each file, the resulting section title becomes the title in the modifier plus the original title, where the original title replaces the first asterisk (if any) found in the title modifier.
+For each file, the resulting section title becomes the title in the modifier plus the original title, where the original title replaces the first vertical bar ('|') (if any) found in the title modifier.
 This is generally applied to a "Child" command for a single file, to change the title of the resulting child section.
 That way a file can be reused as-is in multiple documents, where the section title must be appropriate for the containing document.

     "Child" and "Load" commands can include sort modifiers as subbullets.
     Two are in the example above: